-The Group owns a portfolio of residential and commercial investment properties.
+The group owns a portfolio of residential and commercial investment properties.
 The total value of the portfolio reported in the financial statements at 31 December 2024 was €552.8 million (2023: €675.6 million), including properties designated as held for sale.
 These properties are all in Germany and predominately in Berlin.

 The accounting policy in respect of investment properties is to hold them at fair value in the financial statements, and to recognise the movement in the value in the accounting period in the Consolidated Statement of Comprehensive Income.
-The Group has appointed an independent valuation expert ('the valuer') in determining the fair value of the investment properties at 31 December 2024.
+The group has appointed an independent valuation expert ("the valuer") in determining the fair value of the investment properties at 31 December 2024.

-The valuation of investment properties involves the use of assumptions and judgements and the Group's approach to the risks associated with valuation of investment properties is detailed in the Audit Committee report on pages 55 to 57; the significant accounting judgements and estimates on page 79; significant accounting policies on page 74 and notes 16 and 17 to the Financial Statements on pages 84 to 87.
+The valuation of investment properties involves the use of assumptions and judgements and the group's approach to the risks associated with valuation of investment properties is detailed in the Audit Committee report on pages 62 to 63; the significant accounting judgements and estimates on pages 88 to 89; significant accounting policies on page 85 and notes 16 and 17 to the Financial Statements on pages 92 to 94.

-The audit risk relating to the valuation of investment properties at the year-end date is considered to be one of most significance in the audit and was therefore determined to be a key audit matter due to the magnitude of the total amount, the potential impact of the movement in value on the reported results, and the subjectivity of the valuation process.
+The audit risk relating to the valuation of investment properties at the yearend date is considered to be one of most significance in the audit and was therefore determined to be a key audit matter due to the magnitude of the total amount, the potential impact of the movement in value on the reported results, and the subjectivity of the valuation process.